-We print the Granger chart on a 4" x 6" sheet of standard glossy photo paper matching the printer's manufacturer.
+We print the Granger chart and the Parrots picture on a 4" x 6" sheet of standard glossy photo paper matching the printer's manufacturer.
 For example, if we're testing a Canon printer, we print on 4" x 6" Canon Photo Paper Glossy.
 If the manufacturer doesn't have any dedicated photo paper, we use generic-brand, standard-gloss photo paper.
 Otherwise, if the printer doesn't support either photo paper or 4" x 6" sheets, we print on generic-brand, Letter-size plain paper, with the Granger chart printed in a 4" x 6" format in the middle.

 Certain aspects we look out for include:

 Above are examples of printers with outstanding, decent, and sub-par color gamuts.
 You can click on the images for a better-quality view.
 Notice that for the imagePROGRAF, which scores a 9.0 for color gamut, the zig-zag line already gets lost between the red and pink, and the colors aren't as bright as the original, but there isn't any banding between colors.
 For the PIXMA (7.0), the zig-zag line is lost in all but a few colors, and there's some banding between colors.
 In the Parrots picture, the whole picture is too dark because the printer struggles with brighter tones, and the parrots' feathers don't look as detailed.
 Finally, for the ENVY (5.5), the zig-zag line is almost completely absent, and there's visible grain in the color transitions, especially from red to purple.
 The parrots' feathers look almost like a single solid color with no detail, and the leaves in the background are barely identifiable.

 Black and white printers are always scored at a zero, regardless of how well they can reproduce monochrome tints or shades.